alexeygrigorev/mlwiki.org/index.php/One-vs-All_Classification.md

 ---
-title: "One-vs-All Classification"
 layout: default
 permalink: /index.php/One-vs-All_Classification
+tags:
+- classification
+- machine-learning
+title: One-vs-All Classification
 ---

-# One-vs-All Classification

 ## One vs All Classifier
 Suppose we have a classifier for sorting out input data into 3 categories:
 - class 1 ($\triangle$)